 The SaaS Customer Lifecycle Explained

 Everything in life is characterized by cycles.
-There’s an order to most things from nature to the business world if you look close enough, and your SaaS business is no exception.
-It’s made up of many different cycles that need to work together for your business to function.
+There’s an order to most things, from nature to the business world, if you look close enough, and your SaaS business is no exception.
+It comprises many cycles that must work together for your business to effectively sell SaaS online.
 One such cycle is the SaaS Customer lifecycle.

 The SaaS Customer Lifecycle Explained